OpenFibers/Flamingo/help.md

 ### AppleScript Hotkey

+[AppleScript](https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/introduction/ASLR_intro.html) is a scripting language created by Apple.
+It allows users to directly control scriptable Macintosh applications, as well as parts of macOS itself.
+Users can do almost anything to macOS by using AppleScript.

 Use "AppleScript" to execute an AppleScript.
 For example, press control + 1, execute an AppleScript to read "Hello World":

 ```